NEVADA SHORT SALE HELP

 Nobody wants to lose their home, however, there is no need for you and your family to go down with a sinking ship.
 Know when to say enough is enough.
 Sometimes you have to take a few steps backwards to move forward correctly.
 Your mortgage obligation doesn't need to be a prison sentence.
 Additionally, a short sale will MINIMIZE DAMAGE TO YOUR CREDIT.
 If you are not sure what a short sale is, then click the following link to watch a brief CBS News short sale video which explains the benefits of a short sale.

 Many have attempted to save their home through loan modification, however, homeowners have come to realize that LOAN MODIFICATION PROGRAMS JUST DON'T WORK.
 In 2011, the Federal Trade Commission banned loan modification companies from charging up-front fees for negotiating modifications of residential loans.
 The loan modification industry has been extremely misleading for homeowners.
-Government assistance programs such as HAFA, HARP, HAMP, HOPE NOW, and the Making Homes Affordable Program have been complete failures due to the fact that bank participation is voluntary.
+Government assistance programs such as HARP, HAMP, HOPE NOW, and the Making Homes Affordable Program have been complete failures due to the fact that bank participation is voluntary.
 According to the Las Vegas Review Journal, "Most homeowners in Las Vegas are so far upside down on their homes, (owing significantly more than their home is worth) that they don't qualify for the government's $75 billion Home Affordable Mortgage Plan."
 Nevada is currently ranked #1 in foreclosures and has the highest unemployment in the nation.
 Most experts predict that it will take a very long time for the Las Vegas economy to rebound.

 THERE IS NO GOVERNMENT PROGRAM THAT FORCES LENDERS TO MODIFY YOUR LOAN.
-According to the Attorney Generals office, money spent by homeowners on mortgage modification is "worse than some of the odds at the casino tables."
+According to the Attorney Generals office, spending money on a mortgage modification is "worse than some of the odds at the casino tables."
 Simply put: Banks are not motivated to modify your loan.
 It's a sad fact that it remains more profitable for Banks to foreclose, and throw a family out on the street than approve a loan modification.
 Banks do NOT care about your financial dilemma...they only care about bottom line profits and their stock value.
 Since Banks are looking out for their own financial best interest, shouldn't you do the same?

 In this challenging Real Estate market, you don't need a salesman...you need an advocate.
-Let the experience of The Myers Team with Simply Vegas Real Estate go to work for you.
+Let the experience of The Myers Team go to work for you.
 Whatever your reasons are for selling, our experience with short sales, and our track record for getting them approved will ensure that your home gets sold.
 LET US TAKE AWAY YOUR STRESS and GET BETWEEN YOU AND YOUR BANK.
 Please be advised that Banks are NOT your friends.
 Bank are debt collectors and do not represent you.
 Anything you say to a Bank is being tape recorded and any document you send a Bank may be used against you to collect the debt.
 If your home is currently in default, or if you are about to fall behind on your mortgage payment, contact us right away.
 YOU HAVE OPTIONS.
 If your home has become the single greatest source of stress in your life, then a short sale may be the best option for you and your family.

 Nevada's #1 Short Sale Team